charlie-grayson/WBA/python/readme.md

 3 Python programs to enable direct upload of members, sub-IDs and certificates from xlsx directly to the database.

-Configuration is read from config.txt file
+Restdb.io configuration is read from config.txt file